American Dairy Coalition Inc.

 No industry faces a greater challenge building and maintaining a work force than the dairy industry.
 And no segment of the dairy industry faces a greater challenge than dairy producers.
 That said, processors and the entire dairy supply chain also rely heavily on immigrant labor.
 And dairy producers, with a 12 month-a-year cycle, need to make a far stronger effort than the rest of agriculture to succeed.

 It is no secret that the dairy industry - especially the producer segment - is well behind other industries and other segments of agriculture, in securing favorable immigration legislative language.
-E-verify has already begun moving, while agriculture and dairy have not.

 Nationwide, the dairy industry has been challenged by the lack of a stable workforce.
 Many farming operations need hands-on labor to get their milk into the marketplace.
 As young Americans are increasingly obtaining education beyond high school, the available workforce has diminished.
 We must acknowledge that immigrants play a key to the future economic success of the dairy industry.
 Not only do these workers affect the dairy industry, but also surrounding industries such as feed companies, equipment manufacturing companies, and banks.
 The current immigration system, which does not provide less-skilled foreigners with a legal way to enter the U.S. and work a year-round job, is not suitable for today’s thriving American economy.

-The American Dairy Coalition has begun bringing together producers, processors and the dairy supply chain in a unified voice for immigration policy that maximizes the opportunity for U. S. dairy producers to continue to grow in supplying America and the world with essential, nutritious, safe milk and dairy products.
+The American Dairy Coalition has begun bringing together producers, processors and the dairy supply chain in a unified voice for an immigration policy that maximizes the opportunity for U. S. dairy producers to continue to grow in supplying America and the world with essential, nutritious, safe milk and dairy products.

 The American Dairy Coalition wants you to join in this effort.